The Globe Folio: Tales from the Five Cities

 She needed to be diplomatic.

 She was saved from coming up with a solution by the sound of metal on metal.
-Everyone turned to find the hooded Vernon from Belmont lightly banging on the wall of the Lander like a gong with a mallet.
+Everyone turned to find the hooded Vernon from Belmont lightly banging with a mallet on the wall of the Lander like a gong.
 The metal mallet was small but sturdy and covered in runes.
 He must have brought it with him.